Huegoxaga/notes/os/linux.md

   - `tail /var/log/syslog` view last 10 lines of the log, by default
 - `head -3 /var/log/syslog` view first 3 lines of the log
   - `head /var/log/syslog` view first 10 lines of the log, by default
+- `wc <textFile>` return the file line count, word count, and byte count
+  - `-l` count the number of lines in a file
+  - `<command> | wc -l` count lines of output from a command using pipe
+- `cut -b 1,2,3 <file.txt>` returns the first, second, third bytes of each line
+  - Tabs and backspaces are treated like as a character of 1 byte
+  - `-b -3` from the first bype to the third
+  - `-c` cut columns
+  - `cut -d " " -f 1 <file.txt>` return the first fields of each line using an empty space as delimiters
+  - `--output-delimiter='%'` replace the delimiter with `%`
+- `sort`
+  - `-n` (numeric) numeric sort option
+  - `-k` sort by key or column index
+  - `r` reverse order
+  - `f` case insensititve

 ### Access Control